Ten Top Tips To Help Your Toddler Ride A Scooter

-They will probably explore the scooter first and see what they can do with it, without even scooting around on little bit.
-Let them sit on it, stand on it and use it how they would like (within reason at all).
+They will probably explore the scooter first and see what they can do with it, without even scooting.
+Let them sit on it, stand on it, push it and use it how they would like (within reason).
 It won't be long before they will be whizzing around, there's no rush!

 If you or an older sibling has a scooter you can show them how to scoot.
 Kids learn by copying, so let them watch you first.
 If nobody you know has a scooter, you could even show them a few videos on youtube.
 There's lots of little kids having a scoot around to show them what to do.

 Small children will need to learn to balance a little in order to ride the scooter.
 You can encourage them to do this by doing little exercises.
 Get them to stand on the deck with two feet at first while holding onto the handlebars.
-Can they put one foot on the deck, and one foot on the ground while holding onto the handlbars.
-Can they lift the foot off the ground.
+Can they put one foot on the deck, and one foot on the ground while holding onto the handlbars?
+Can they lift one foot off the ground?
 Stand next to them to reassure them and be there if they loose their balance.

 When you are learning outdoors, make sure you choose somewhere that is flat.
 If possible the surface should be smooth and not too hard in case they fall.
 Parks and playgrounds often have some great spongy, flat surfaces which will absorb any shocks if they fall.
-If you can choose is time when there aren't lots of other people around.
+If you can, choose a time when there aren't lots of other people around.

 Kids get tired if they are made to learn something for a long time.
-I found the best way with my kids is to do 10 minutes every day rather than an hours on one day.
-Unless they are really enjoying it, then of course we would stay out longer.
+I found the best way with my kids is to do 10 minutes every day rather than an hour on one day.
+Unless they are really enjoying it, then of course stay out longer.

 Learning to scoot should be fun.
 Make sure that you don't forget that in your effort to get your little one scooting .
 It's easier to get carried away especially if they are making progress.
 But it can be easy to turn a fun session into one where there is lots of pressure and then their desire to learn can be affected,